zaiisao/Documentation/en/Recording/recording_voice_video.md

 -   `yyyy\mm\dd (Date)`: A new directory with the date is created daily (assuming recording occurs daily), and all files and directories on the datum are stored under this directory.

--   `ChannelName_HHMMSS`: The recorded files are stored in the directory created on the same date as the recording.
-Each recorded file contains a channel name and a timestamp (hour, minute, and second) to indicate when the recording started.
+-   `ChannelID_hhmmss_msμsns`: The recorded files are stored in the directory created on the same date as the recording.
+Each recorded file contains a channel name and a timestamp (hour, minute, second, millisecon, dmicrosecond and nanosecond) to indicate when the recording started.

 <table>